-Level 3 Communications makes valuable connections through its networking efforts -- and without a name tag.
-Operator of one of the world's largest fiber-optic communications networks, the firm connects customers in 60 countries.
-Its services include broadband Internet access, wholesale voice origination and termination, enterprise voice, content distribution, broadband transport, and colocation services.
+Level 3 Communications provides infrastructure for the Information Superhighway as operator of one of the world's largest fiber-optic communications networks, connecting customers in more than 60 countries.
+Its services include broadband internet access, wholesale voice origination and termination, enterprise voice, content distribution, broadband transport, and colocation services.
 Wholesale customers include ISPs, telecom carriers, cable-TV operators, wireless providers, and the US government.
 The company markets its products and services directly to businesses, government agencies, and schools.
-Its content delivery unit targets video distributors, Web portals, online gaming and software companies, and social networking sites.
+Its content delivery unit targets video distributors, web portals, online gaming and software companies, and social networking sites.
 Level 3 agreed to merge with CenturyLink in a $34 billion deal.